 About the Academy

-Building off the clear success of the first three years of the Sikh Advocate Academy, the Sikh Coalition is proud to invite applications for its third Sikh Advocate Academy, a week-long, all expenses paid, experiential learning course in Washington, DC.
+Building off the clear success of the first three years of the Sikh Advocate Academy, the Sikh Coalition is proud to invite applications for its fourth Sikh Advocate Academy, a week-long, all expenses paid, experiential learning course in Washington, DC.

 Successful applicants will take a deep dive into the practical aspects of human rights advocacy—including government engagement, media engagement, and community engagement—and pledge to become social justice leaders in their local communities.

 Along the way, you will meet accomplished leaders from government, media, and civil rights groups; walk the halls of Congress; enjoy our nation’s capital, and build lifelong friendships with your fellow Advocates.
 In 2012, 2013 and 2014, the Academy also included a briefing at the White House.

 Our objective is to train and cultivate a corps of dedicated volunteers who will enhance the Sikh American community’s fight for civil rights both locally and nationally.
 Through focused planning and execution, our goal over the next five years is to build a “trained and certified” corps of grassroots advocates who consistently support the cause of civil rights.

 - Learn how to work with elected officials to make change both locally and nationally

 - Receive training on social justice advocacy from professionals and ongoing year-round support from Sikh Coalition staff as you pursue initiatives in your community